 Data sources that measure migrant rights in principle allow for an assessment of a country’s commitment to migrant rights and for a comparison of commitments to the protection of migrant rights across countries.
-However, these sources do not measure a State’s actual implementation of the protection of migrant rights.
+However, these sources do not measure a State’s actual implementation of the respect, protection and fulfillment of migrant rights.

 Data sources that measure migrant rights in practice more accurately measure how well a country upholds its international obligations with respect to migrant rights, but it is much less likely to be comparable across countries, and summary data may lack important contextual information on the situation of migrants in a given State.
-It should also be considered that the production of statistical data that involves gathering and disseminating data about migrants, especially irregular migrants, has implications with respect to the right to privacy, data protection, and confidentiality.
+It should also be considered that the production of statistical data that involves gathering and disseminating data about migrants, especially migrants in an irregular situation, has implications with respect to the right to privacy, data protection, and confidentiality.

 The four types of data that measure migrant rights in practice and discussed above also have their own strengths and limitations.
 These strengths and limitations are not unique to measuring migrants’ rights but rather issues related to the type of data source, and are as follows:

 Explicitly linked to specific incidents that demonstrate compliance or non-compliance with human rights standards